 What is Fault Tolerance?

-The goal of designing a fault tolerant network is to avoid disruptions caused by a single point of failure while also assuring the high availability and business continuity of mission-critical applications or systems.
+The goal of designing a fault-tolerant network is to prevent disruptions from a single point of failure while ensuring high availability and business continuity for critical applications or systems.
+Backup components step in automatically when something fails, so your services keep running smoothly.
+Here’s how it works:

-- Software systems that are backed up by additional instances of software.
-A database containing customer information, for example, can be copied to another system on a regular basis.
-If the primary database fails, operations can be moved to the secondary database automatically.
+- Software Backups: For software, additional instances ensure reliability.
+A customer database, for example, can be regularly copied to a backup system.
+If the main database fails, operations automatically switch to the backup.

 How does Fault Tolerance Work?